 Over time you will be able to identify the best process for your website, however, a good option for those starting out is to make use of Photoshop’s ‘save for web’ feature when saving content.
 This is a great way of optimising content in a really easy and effective way, if you’re a total newbie, we would recommend that!

 Keep it dimensional

 It may seem like common sense, but, uploading images already resized is a great way of optimising images.
 On social media, how a post performs, looks and engages people has a lot to do with how the attached image looks, ensuring that it is the right size for the particular newsfeed is an important element to getting great engagement levels.
 The same goes for optimising images for websites.
 If you know what size your images should be on your webpage, resize them before uploading.
 This will remove the need for resizing through your web host and will benefit your loading speed.
 Try and size the width of your image to align with the width of your website and this will prevent any upscaling or downsizing happening when the images are added to the page, meaning better loading times and no blank spaces as images start to load.

 An average computer monitor is around 72dpi or 92dpi, anything smaller than that might end up blurry and anything larger than that is excess resolution that will just slow things down.
-If you don’t have images with a high enough quality, you can opt to try some royalty free options like Shutterstock, Unsplash, Pixabay and Pexels to find content that fits the theme of your website or blog but still looks professional.
+If you don’t have images with a high enough quality, you can opt to try some royalty free options like Shutterstock, Unsplash, Pixabay, Pikwizard, and Pexels to find content that fits the theme of your website or blog but still looks professional.

 Optimising Images: Cheat Sheet